coxy1989/mlsabbatical/notes/09-applied-track.md

 ## Approach

 - Medical assessments; in the same vain as [this cool project](http://machinemedicine.com/fingertapping/) what other assessments have a sheet with checkboxes as the 'state of the art' - could any of these benefit from an ML approach?
 Perhaps you could contribute another task to [ResearchKit](http://researchkit.org/) that utilizes it?
+Here is [an example](https://healthy.io/) with urinalysis.

 - Search for cool/cheap/unusual sensors - what applications do they enable?